seanorourke7/RPSLS/README.md

 I didn't manage to make an any appointments with my Mentor for this project but I was able to troubleshoot on slack and through general google searches.

 When I wrote the funtion to check the answer originally it was over 200 lines in length.
 I had written all permutations into one function.
-Although it worked fine, I wasn't comfortable with the the length of it so I split it into a 'check correct answer' and a seperate 'check for wrong answer' function and split them into 2 seperate js pages away from the main js page so they stand on their own.
+Although it worked fine, I wasn't comfortable with the the length of it so I split it into a 'checkAnswer' function which checked if the user won or if it is a draw and a seperate 'checkLose Function' to check if the CPU won, and split them into 2 seperate js pages away from the main js page so they stand on their own.
 It was too much code on one page.
 I would like to reduce the code further still and hope to do so in future.

 I had several friends/family test the game and made changes based on their feedback.
-The biggest changes were to add sounds, to create a winning finish line, ie: first to 10, and to move the selection tiles below the result tiles.
+The biggest changes were to add sounds, to create a winning finish line, ie: first to 10, and to move the selection tiles below the result tiles to make it more visually appealing.

 ## Bugs

-When checking Javascript Validators I got several errors referencing the use of 'let' to declare a variable.
+When checking Javascript Validator JsHint, I got several errors referencing the use of 'let' to declare a variable.
 I changed these to 'var'.

 I also got an error about declaring a 'var' outside a funtion which led me to realise that I had the game start without listening for the DOM to be loaded and the initial code was not written into an enclosed fuction.
 So I re-wrote the initial code into a function that listens for the DOM to be loaded.